ITS is offering both telehealth and in-person appointments.

 - Attitude (Ex. bubbly and positive / quiet and non-confrontational / artsy or quirky, etc.)

 - Availability (Ex.
-“I have to having evening appointments”)
+“I need evening appointments”)

 - Age (Ex.
 “A younger provider that can help me connect with my teenage kids”)